MyKo101/Thesis/thesis.utf8.md

 ### Introduction {-}
 A key component of the development of a prediction model/algorithm is the assessment of its calibration through means of validation (internal and external).
 For time-to-event models, this assessment is complicated in three ways:

 * Calibration can be assessed at multiple time points,
 * When Cox Modeling has been used, there exists no "intercept" for a model to be assessed on
-* Censoring occurs within the data, and this may or may not be correlated with the event-of-interest We choose to focus on analysing methods of overcoming the third of these problems using Inverse Probability of Censoring Weighting (IPCW), which can also combat the other two problems.
+* Censoring occurs within the data, and this may or may not be correlated with the event-of-interest

+We choose to focus on analysing methods of overcoming the third of these problems using Inverse Probability of Censoring Weighting (IPCW), which can also combat the other two problems.

 ### Methods {-}
 We used simulations to generate time-to-event data with censoring, where censoring can be correlated or not with the event-of-interest.
-We then applied a pre-calibrated prediction models (including flawed ones) to the data and assessed the calibrations of these models under four methods:
+We then applied a pre-calibrated prediction models (including flawed ones) to the data and assessed the calibrations of these models under different methods:

 * Kaplan-Meier Method (KM), the KM curve is used as a comparitor to the model predictions
 * Logistic Regression with IPCW Weighting (LW) and without it (LU)
 * Pseudo-Observations (PO), where the calibration is assessed using the pseuo-observation of the model data.

 These simulations were aggregating and analysed to compare Bias and Coverage of each of these methods.

 ### Results {-}